 Location: Fletcher Cove Solana Beach.
 Past the bathrooms and down the slope to the sand, then turn right (north).
 Look for the displayed sign.

-If you can't make the beach on Mondays, you can still join in the fun on Wednesdays in Solana Beach.
+If you can't make the beach on Tuesdays, you can still join in the fun on Thursdays in Solana Beach.
 Join other Christian homeschooling families from CFS, Awaken Academy, and more for a day of sun and waves.
 Bring your boogie boards, water and sand toys, beach games, and lunch.
 You may even make new friends this summer.

 For more information contact Allison Wardrip at allisonwardrip@yahoo.com or (858) 442-5942.